RIVeR-Lab/numl_val_workspace/README.md

-# numl_workspaces
+# NUML Val Workspace
-Create files for the various workstations, to run uml/neu specific code.
+This repo contains configuration files to quickly pull down NUML Valkyrie repositories using [vcstool](https://github.com/dirk-thomas/vcstool) for various workstations.

-Create a seperate git repo for your package, then modify an existing or create a new .yaml file from the template.
+Use an existing .yaml file (or create a new .yaml file from the template) to pull the desired repositories with a command, such as:

-When you have your .yaml file, sample command

-vcs import --input my-yaml.yaml ~/my_workspace/src/
+`vcs import --input my-yaml.yaml ~/my_workspace/src/`

 ## Installing our codebase (example using full_workstation.yaml file)